 Contains Wheat (gluten) milk eggs pine nuts (tree nuts) and cheese (milk) Always check labels for pesto and pastry to ensure no hidden allergens

-Save These pesto pinwheels add a delightful touch to any party spread and can be adapted with your favorite fillings
+These pesto pinwheels add a delightful touch to any party spread and can be adapted with your favorite fillings

 Recipe FAQs